 Based in Portland, this company offers customizable furniture options in a few different styles that would suit most homes.
-Each piece can be made out of one of five different types of wood, and other details like knob type and upholstery color can also be chosen from a list of options.
-There's even a convenient "customize this piece" link for all of the furniture on their site in case you'd like to make more changes for a truly one-of-a-kind design.
+Each piece can be made out of one of five different types of wood, and other details, such as knob type and upholstery color, can also be chosen from a list of options.
+There's even a convenient "customize this piece" link for all of the furniture on its site in case you'd like to make more changes for a truly one-of-a-kind design.

-Not only is this furniture American-made, the company also goes the extra step to make their manufacturing and delivery process as eco-friendly as possible.
-The Joinery uses renewable energy sources to power their facilities and puts wood waste to good use rather than just discarding it.
+Not only is this furniture American-made, the company also goes the extra step to make its manufacturing and delivery process as eco-friendly as possible.
+The Joinery uses renewable energy sources to power its facilities and puts wood waste to good use rather than just discarding it.

 What to Look for When Buying American-Made Furniture